When are your Opening Times?

 Should everyone get their teeth whitened?

 Teeth whitening is an effective way to brighten your smile and clean your teeth.
-While the results will vary depending on your particular situation, it is a widely credited whitening solution.
-For example, red wine and coffee drinkers may have darker stains on their teeth, which may require more than one sitting to tackle.
+While the results will vary depending on your particular situation.

 Can stained teeth be whitened?